RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/roleswitch1.png

 Whenever you flip the role you can navigate to the landing page of the target role.
 If you click on the "Researcher" role it will navigate to the researcher landing page.
-If you flip the role like "Principal Investigator" you will navigate to the principal Investigator landing page.
+If you flip the role like "Principal Investigator" you will navigate to the Principal Investigator landing page.

 .. image:: images/pi.png